This is what it was like when Harvey's hamburgers first came to Toronto

-Mauran went on to found one of Canada's mutual fund management companies but today is something of a wealthy recluse.
+Mauran went on to found one of Canada's mutual fund management companies.
 "When you attempt to find any information pertaining to Mauran on the Internet or in newspapers, the trail becomes cold," author Danny Gallagher wrote in the National Post.

 "He has never been substantially profiled in any media.
 Canadian Press has no photo of him.
 He wouldn't return calls left at his various residences.
 Attempts to contact him through intermediaries all went for nought."

-As far as can be told, the father of two of Canada's most famous fast food brands, now in his late 70s, is living in luxury with homes in England, Monaco, and Fort Lauderdale.
+As far as can be told, the father of two of Canada's most famous fast food brands, now in his 80s, is living in luxury with homes in England, Monaco, and Fort Lauderdale.
 He owns a fleet of yachts, too.

-Today, there are 14 Harvey's in Toronto, 265 nationwide.
-The company employs more than 7,000 people.
+Today, there are many Harvey's in Toronto, and hundreds nationwide.
+The company employs thousands of people.

 Sadly, the first Harvey's at Yonge and Observator Ln. was unceremoniously demolished in March 2012 to make way for a condo development.
 No local residents spoke up in its defence.